 Best of Where to Eat in The Balkans

-Sarajevo might pose some challenges for vegetarians and even more so, for vegans!
-Personally I eat fish and no other meat, so I had no problems finding delicious food.
+Bosnia, in general, might pose some challenges for vegetarians and even more so, for vegans!
+Personally, I eat fish and no other meat, so I have no problems finding delicious food.
 Be mentally prepared if you a woman who enjoys veggie-based cuisine!
-Another local insight is the payment culture.
+Another local insight is payment culture.
 Most places only accept cash.

-- Karuzo is the best and vegan-friendly restaurant in Sarajevo.
-It’s cash only and you NEED a reservation.
+- Karuzo is the best and most vegan-friendly restaurant in Sarajevo.
+It’s cash only, and you NEED a reservation.
 If you don’t have one, you will be turned away.
 This place has fresh and delicious home-cooked meals.

 - Klopa is a nice choice for a healthy and casual meal.
 The pizza is very good!
 You will find this place in the center of the old town, very close to the Cathedral.

 - Apetit is a highly-reviewed restaurant on the edge of the old town.
 The stylish interior adds up for an even more exquisite experience.
 Food portions are enormous, so hungry female solo travelers – this is your place!

 A Safe Solo Day Trip to Magical Mostar!